 It's not a bad effort by any means, but Chubby Takes Over isn't up to the standards of the Herd's other Everest work.
 As the cheerleader of the band, Jackson surely provided a lot of energy, but he needs some work on his play calling.

-Track Listing: Loch Lamond; Tradition; A Ballad For Jai; When The Saints Go Marching In; Oh
+Track Listing: Loch Lamond; Blowin' Up A Storm; A Ballad for Jai; When the Saints Go Marching In; Oh

-Now;; Everest; Yes Indeed; It's Delovely; Cover The Earth With Your
+Look at Me Now; Mt.
+Everest; Yes Indeed, It's Delovely; Cover the Earth With Your

 Loveliness, Alexander's Ragtime Band; Woodshed; Hail, Hail, The Herd's All Here.